Life Happens: Get a Helmet

-It can often feel like life just keeps coming for you.
+It can often feel like life keeps coming for you.
 The point is to embrace the suck and get into the mindset of taking things in stride.
 Life isn’t easy, and I don’t think it’s meant to be.
-I think it’s meant to teach us lessons so that we become the best version of ourselves that we can be and reach our full potential.
+Rather, its meant to teach us lessons so that we become the best version of ourselves that we can be and reach our full potential.

 Don’t get me wrong, none of this is easy, and I know that.
 I’m still looking for the meaning and the reason for some of the things I’ve dealt with.
-I deal with a lot more downs than I do ups on a regular basis.
+Sometimes the downs occur more often than the ups.
 But, you power through.
 Give yourself permission to stop thinking and worrying about things you can’t control.